ghi-electronics/Docs/hardware/ucm/standard.md

 When designing a product, consider following thee UCM standard pinout.
 This will make your design compatible with any of the UCM modules.

 Software also become more portable with the UCM standard and the provided support in TinyCLR OS.
 This code will use a pin on GPIO A, no matter what module is in use.
-The software automatically maps the pin to apropiate pin.
+The software automatically maps the pin to appropriate pin.
 For example, on UC5550, GPIO_A is pin PD7.
 So, these 2 lines give identical outcome.

 ```cs
 // The internal system will know it is PD7 if UC5550 is used.